Skip to content

 Core Problem

-Token-level attention tuning methods (e.g., PASTA, ACT) are effective but rely on external heuristics to identify task-specific "important" tokens, introducing bias and limiting applicability.
-The question is whether a universal, task-agnostic control point can be identified.
+While token-level attention tuning (e.g., PASTA, ACT) is effective, it relies on external heuristics to identify task-specific "important" tokens, introducing bias and limiting applicability.
+Is there a universal, task-agnostic control point?

 Attention Sink Phenomenon